BCharash/Memora/docs/design-journal.md

 - audio player
 - navigation between recordings

-Audio association is deliberately deferred until the basic transcription and Combine Files workflows are stable.
+Audio association is now the next planned output enhancement.
+The goal is for generated HTML to associate each transcript entry with its corresponding original audio when that audio can be identified and made available to the document.

 ---